 Ensuring Testing Accuracy in Children

-Another lesser-known challenge with COVID-19 care is the fact that the majority of FDA-authorized coronavirus tests were validated primarily using data from adults, meaning that these tests might not be as accurate in pediatric patients.
+In addition to Covid-19 severity, another lesser-known challenge with COVID-19 care is the fact that the majority of FDA-authorized coronavirus tests were validated primarily using data from adults, meaning that these tests might not be as accurate in pediatric patients.

 A team of researchers led by Mary Kathryn Bohn, a PhD candidate at the University of Toronto, therefore set out to investigate the accuracy of coronavirus antigen and antibody tests in a pediatric population.
 The researchers tested 140 asymptomatic children and adolescents (ages 5 to 18) with a coronavirus antigen test and an antibody test.
 The team found that the tests’ performance in pediatric individuals was on par with the tests’ performance in adults.
 All of the antigen test results were negative, which was in keeping with the fact that all study participants were asymptomatic.
 Furthermore, all of the study participants (3%) who had positive antibody test results had also previously tested positive for the coronavirus.